December 1 is the application deadline for Spring Semester internships.

 Pima Prevention Partnership Academy & High School (Tucson)

-Help create a new 7-12 library with emphasis on electronic materials and ebooks.
 Interns will help with collection development, work closely with students on research projects using electronic and traditional resources, and assist with cataloging new materials.
-Fingerprint clearance is required.
 Teaching or school library experience is preferred.
 Location is close to campus.
 Pima Prevention Partnership (PPP) is a nationally-recognized non-profit agency, which has been creating conditions for change among youths, families, institutions, and community groups since 1992.
 We operate charter schools for academically underperforming students, grades 6-12, in both Tucson and Phoenix.

 Arizona State Library, Archives and Public Records (Phoenix)

-The History and Archives Division is seeking interns to work on projects for some of the collections that contain audio/visual media.
-Possible projects include 1) creating a finding aid/inventory of Native American LP recordings, 2) work with one or more historically significant audio and film collections, such as the Mecham impeachment Senate tapes or the McFarland audi/film archives, 3) process several colelctions of electronic media.
+Projects include processing for some of the collections that contain audio/visual media or electronic records.
+Possible projects include, but not limited to 1) creating a finding aid/inventory of Native American LP recordings, 2) work with one or more historically significant audio and film collections, 3) process one of the several collections with digital based media or 4) work with our webpage archiving program.

-4) Capitol Museum - Opportunities in the Museum include working with staff on exhibits, in collections to process objects, and with education to update visitor service publications.
+Capitol Museum - Opportunities in the Museum include working with exhibits staff on exhibit fabrication and design; in collections to process objects; and with education staff on visitor service publications and programs.

-State Library of Arizona - Projects include identifying different ways to reach and inform users of our services; learning to identify/catalog collections; planning use of space and creating maps for current collections; creating user guides and customer surveys; and, describing resources through pathfinders to subject collections.
+State Library of Arizona - Projects include identifying different ways to reach and inform users of our services; learning to identify/describe materials through metadata creation; planning use of space and creating maps for current collections; creating user guides and customer surveys; and, describing resources through pathfinders to subject collections.

 Chandler Public Library